1919 New York City Harbor strike

 However, The Marine Workers Union refused these terms and re-declared a strike on March 4, 1919.
-A notable exception to the strike occurred two days later, when workers returned to help dock & greet returning soldiers from World War 1.

-By March 24, the four main government agencies involved (The Railroad Administration, Shipping Board, United States Navy & War Department) had conceded to strikers demands for higher wages, against the legally binding War Board decision.
+A notable exception to the strike occurred two days later, when workers returned to help dock & greet returning soldiers from World War 1.By March 24, the four main government agencies involved (The Railroad Administration, Shipping Board, United States Navy & War Department) had conceded to strikers demands for higher wages, against the legally binding War Board decision.
 The Railroad Administration was the first to grant the eight hour day with wage increases, after which the three other administrations followed, ending the strike for the public sector.

 However, the strike continued for private boats.
 A preliminary deal was reached for the remaining 4,000-5,000 striking workers on April 20, 1919.
 Which was then followed by two months of deliberation by the Arbitration Board, with an agreement reached on June 16, 1919.
+The deal conceded retroactive pay increases for private boat workers, 1 week paid vacation (for those who had worked for more than a year), and meal compensation; However the 10 hours day remained the same as before for private boat workers, unlike the public workers who had successfully won an hours decrease.